-Invitations to parties held in a private location may not be distributed at school unless every student in the class is invited.
+Birthday/party invitations (i.e. parties held in a private location) should be mailed from home and not distributed at school, unless every student in the class is invited.

-Supplies, Text books, iPads and Library books
+Supplies, Textbooks, iPads, Chromebooks, and Classroom Library Books

-A list of school supplies needed for the start of the school year will be made available to parents online at www.myoll.com.
-Textbooks and library books are lent to the students for the duration of the school year.
+A list of school supplies needed for the start of the school year will be made available to parents/guardians online at www.myoll.com.
+Textbooks and classroom library books are lent to the students for the duration of the school year.
 Fees will be assessed for damage to the books.
-If a book is lost, the student will be asked to pay the replacement cost. iPads are utilized in Grades 6-8 for, fees will be assessed for students who leave their iPad unattended.
+If a book is lost, the student will be asked to pay the replacement cost. iPads and Chromebooks are utilized in Grades 6-8 for, fees will be assessed for students who leave their iPad/Chromebook unattended.
 Students will be required to pay all repair/replacement costs if they have damaged a device more than once in three years, or the damage was incurred due to carelessness or improper treatment.